SyneticNL/Hyral/packages/core/documentation/Guides/creating-transformers.md

 # Creating your own transformer
 You will only need to make a transformer if you want to use a backend API type that is not supported by Hyral or any other additional package.
-Currently Hyral only supports JsonApi backends.
+Currently Hyral only ships with JSON:API backend support.

-If you only fetch resources from your api you will not need to create a `requestSerializer`.
+*Note: If you only fetch resources from your api you will not need to create a `requestSerializer`.*

 ## Implementing a paramsSerializer
 The paramsSerializer will receive a `ParameterBag` instance (can be null/undefined) and will need to return a format